 Birthday parties are supposed to full of giggles, fun, friends and family.
 This is totally doable, but it’s also easy to end up stressed out, overwhelmed and exhausted if you are not careful.
-Today my mom friends and I are sharing our best simple kids birthday party ideas.
+Today my mom friends and I are sharing our best ideas to keep children’s birthday parties stress-free.

 As a mom, you naturally want to make your child feel special and loved on their birthday.
-When I was growing up this meant I made invitations to pass out at school, a few friends came over, we ate cake and I opened presents.
+When I was growing up this meant:

 Simple and fun!

 At some point within the last decade, things have gotten much more complicated.
 It seems like no child’s birthday party is complete without a theme, customized outfits and totally over the top decorations.

 Talk about pressure!
 I admit that when I became a mom I felt that this was something that moms were “just supposed to do”.
 So for my daughter’s first birthday I went all out-

 - We ordered customized pinwheels from Etsy that I spend over 10 hours putting together (seriously!).

 - Tons of friends and family members were invited, which also meant that we bought a ton of food, party favors and decorations.

 - We spent an entire week cleaning our house and prepping our yard for the big event.